CMS Summit 26 conference program

 The conference is tailored for digital leaders and features 2 packed days with a carefully curated mixture of talks, workshops, activities and world class facilitators, thought-provokers, speakers and session leads.

-Unlike many other conferences, this one is not about speakers talking endlessly about their own work.
-Rather than being talked at, this is your conference for active participation and connecting with your peers with the goal to move things forward.
+Unlike many other conferences, this one was not about speakers talking endlessly about their own work.
+Rather than being talked at, this is for active participation and connecting with your peers with the goal to move things forward.

 Program